Pottery and Stone in the evaluation of ancient trade

 Stone in ancient trade

-Stone trade did not only include unprocessed or semi-processed natural resources, but also finished products.
+The stone trade did not only include unprocessed or semi-processed natural resources, but also finished products.
 In archaeology, such finds are described as lithic artefacts.
 The site of Nahal Lavan in Israel, for example, which dates to the Preceramic Neolithic B period, produced a series of obsidian arrowheads, blades, bladelets and other chips, the source of which was located at Gollu Dag in Central Anatolia (Yellin and Fractenberg 1992).
 Of course, this discovery may not necessarily describe ancient long-distance trade; however, the transportation of significant quantities of lithic artefacts across large distances is likely to imply some form of organised extraction, production and exchange network.
 The picture is perhaps clearer in European sites, where microscopic techniques have verified the origins of various prehistoric stone tools and have shown that such artefacts could travel far (Cummins 1983).

 Summary and conclusions

-Pottery and stone have been both traded in the past, either as raw materials or as finished commodities.
+Pottery and stone have been traded in the past, either as raw materials or as finished commodities.
 Trade activity may not always be identifiable, particularly when dealing with raw clay or unworked stones.
-By contrast, the distribution of processed or finished products, such as pottery, marble blocks, millstones or quernstones, is more likely to suggests trade activity, particularly if this can be cross-referenced with other analytical techniques.
+By contrast, the distribution of processed or finished products, such as pottery, marble blocks, millstones or quernstones, is more likely to suggest trade activity, particularly if this can be cross-referenced with other analytical techniques.

 Bibliography